EthanRosenthal/website-source/content/blog/optimal-peanut-butter-and-banana/index.md

 ## [What shape does a banana make?](https://www.youtube.com/watch?v=3O1ad4lZYGk)

 Now that we have identified the banana in the image, we need to virtually "slice" it.
-This is where we are first introduced to the universal pain of computer vision: by eye, I can see exactly what I want to do, but it's so difficult to turn this into code.
+This is where we are first introduced to the universal pain of computer vision:

+_By eye, I can see exactly what I want to do; by code, it's so damn difficult._

 I could ask you to draw lines on the banana identifying where you would slice it, and you could easily draw well-spaced, somewhat parallel slices.
 It's not so easy to do this with code.
 However, I would also argue that this is the fun part of the problem.
 There are many ways to solve this, and it feels creative, as opposed to using a pre-trained deep learning model.
-On the other hand, "creatively" solving these problems likely leads to significantly less robust and generalizable solutions compared to deep learning models trained on millions of examples.
+On the other hand, "creatively" solving these problems likely leads to more brittle solutions compared to deep learning models trained on millions of examples.
 There's a tradeoff here.

 I tried a bunch of analytical solutions based on ellipses, but nothing seemed to work quite right.
 I ended up landing on a somewhat simpler solution that may not be robust to straight bananas, but who cares -- this is a silly project anyway.
 Using the wonderful [scikit-image](https://scikit-image.org/) library, I first calculate the [skeleton](https://scikit-image.org/docs/dev/auto_examples/edges/plot_skeleton.html) of the banana segmentation mask.
 This reduces the mask to a one pixel wide representation which effectively creates a curve that runs along the long axis of the banana.